 Gary Cameron (Social Work).

-The Lyle S. Hallman Chair in Child and Family Welfare is funded by a $1.5 million endowment from the late Lyle S. Hallman, a prominent businessman and philanthropist in the Waterloo Region.
-The chair will greatly increase the amount of teaching and research in the area of child and family welfare.
+This chair is made possible by the late Lyle S. Hallman, a prominent businessman and philanthropist in the Waterloo Region.
+The chair is focused on exemplary teaching and research in the area of child and family welfare.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×